-That’s what we mean by Integral: comprehensive, balanced, inclusive.
-By Life we mean, well, the whole enchilada of love, consciousness, the body, relationships, work, emotions, and the mystery of existence.
+LIFE — the whole enchilada of love, consciousness, the body, relationships, work, emotions, and the mystery of existence.

-Practice means something we do, usually to improve ourselves in some way — to make ourselves happier, stronger, smarter, more capable of loving and helping others.
+PRACTICE — something we do, usually to improve ourselves in some way — to make ourselves happier, stronger, smarter, more capable of loving and helping others.
 We practice in order to fulfill the potential of who we really are.

 Thus, Integral Life Practice is a whole and balanced approach to practicing for life — our individual lives, the lives of others, even the life of the planet.

 ILP contains specific practices within a framework that holds them together.
 The practices and the framework are equally important.
 The practices ensure that you’re actually doing something, not just thinking about it.
 The framework makes sense of what you’re doing, giving everything a place.

 We’ve designed ILP to be as easy and flexible as possible.
 We know how busy most people’s lives are, and how important it is to work with your busy schedule.
 But we’ve also included as much as possible, so you can go as deep as you wish.
 An ILP can take as little as 5 minutes a day—or it can expand up to many hours.
 It’s up to you.